SDFIdk/skraafoto_frontend/docs/introduction.md

 `docs/` - Anything related to documentation.

 `test/` - Anything related to test.
-(Not much at the time of writing.)

 Most folders will have a `README.md` file with details of its contents.